Estimated time: 30 minutes

 Right-click on the directory, select

-New > Activity -> Empty Views Activity
+New > Activity -> Empty Views Activity.

-Name the activiy RegisterViewActivity
+Name the activiy RegisterViewActivity and the

-corresponding view register_view
+corresponding view register_view.

 This should creatre a Java files named

-and a corresponding view named
+RegisterViewActivity.java and a corresponding view named

 register_view.xml

-Open the register_view.xml
+Open the register_view.xml file in

-design view
+design view.

-layout in the component tree
+Right click the main layout in the component tree

 and select Convert view

-You want to convert to ScrollView
+You want to convert to ScrollView.
+This option is

 not available and you will have type it out.